mpostaire/ztupide/README.md

 Use `ztupide load user/plugin_name` to load a remote plugin (only github is supported) and `ztupide load plugin_name` to load a local plugin.
 You can use async mode like this: `ztupide load --async user/plugin_name`.
 Plugins loaded in async mode are guaranteed to be sourced in the same order as they are loaded.
 You can also add callbacks after the plugin is loaded like this: `ztupide load --async user/plugin_name callback1 callback2 ...`.

-To remove a plugin use `ztupide remove plugin_name`.
+To remove a plugin use `ztupide unload plugin_name`.
 A prompt will ask for confirmation if it's a local plugin.

 To update ztupide and all its plugins use `ztupide update`.